 A multiprotocol approach opens up new use cases, especially when combining Bluetooth low energy with other wireless protocols.
 Some of the benefits that Bluetooth and Zigbee provide when used separately can be combined to give lighting manufacturers an edge in the lighting market.

 The Zigbee protocol provides mesh network functionality with short payloads and duty cycles.
-The protocol is proven and tested, and millions of products exist in both residential and commercial applications.
+The protocol is proven and tested and millions of products exist in both residential and commercial applications.
 Zigbee provides robust performance even with temporary loss of radio.
-With built-in capability to handle situations where lamps and luminaires are removed from the network, Zigbee can automatically re-route signals and ensure that the network is operative..
+With built-in capability to handle situations where lamps and luminaires are removed from the network, Zigbee can automatically re-route signals and ensure that the network is operative.

 Implementing a multiprotocol, single-chip solution involves sharing the hardware and code infrastructure.
-This requires a real-time OS kernel for sharing of the resources.
+This requires a real-time OS kernel for sharing the resources.
 A radio scheduler provides the correct time-slicing between the protocols, and a radio abstraction layer ensures a consistent radio API for both protocols.The multiprotocol solution must make it easy to integrate value added services.
-Lighting manufacturers should be aware of the components of multiprotocol, and ensure that they select a professional grade multiprotocol solution for their products.
+Lighting manufacturers should be aware of the components of multiprotocol and ensure that they select a professional grade multiprotocol solution for their products.

-We have established that using multiprotocol enables manufacturers to provide more than one protocol – address markets that have adopted solutions from more than one protocol.
+This paper has established that using multiprotocol enables manufacturers to provide more than one protocol – address markets that have adopted solutions from more than one protocol.
 With only one hardware solution, new lighting devices can become part of a larger ecosystem compared to a single protocol solution.
 This is good news for both device makers and users.

-A single-chip solution reduces BOM cost as much as 40 percent, and optimizes inventory and simplifies logistics.
+A single-chip solution reduces BOM cost as much as 40 percent, optimizes inventory, and simplifies logistics.
 With a unified hardware platform, it is possible to reduce maintenance and test costs and introduce new designs faster.
 Using only one design, manufacturers can pick the protocol they need.
 Differentiation is made possible with a single Zigbee solution, a Bluetooth enabled solution, or in combination, an enhanced mesh and beacon solution.
-Lighting manufacturers that show value through cost-efficient, scalable and futureproof solutions can enter new markets and face fewer investment barriers.
+Lighting manufacturers that show value through cost-efficient, scalable, and futureproof solutions can enter new markets and face fewer investment barriers.

 The solid-state lighting market is rapidly changing its value chain.
 Through several phases, LED-based lighting is transformed into to smarter home and commercial applications.
-Lighting OEMs need to tackle new service demands like software field updates as well as business intelligence.
-Manufacturers must deliver additional value by simplifying setup and control, and provide location based services for asset tracking and advertising.
+Lighting OEMs need to tackle new service demands, such as software field updates as well as business intelligence.
+Manufacturers must deliver additional value by simplifying setup and control and provide location based services for asset tracking and advertising.
 A key ingredient enabling this is wireless connectivity.
 To implement the next level of sustainable and connected lighting, manufacturers need to ensure that they have a robust hardware and software platform as the basis of their lamps and luminaire business.
 Lighting manufacturers can achive next level of success by combining multiple protocols such as Bluetooth and Zigbee in a cost-effective manner.